vithursant/SimplifiedTransformers_mlx/README.md

 Original Code [here](https://github.com/kyegomez/SimplifiedTransformers/tree/main)

 ## overview
 Transformers have become a cornerstone in the field of deep learning, offering remarkable success across a variety of tasks.
-However, the complexity of standard Transformer blocks, with their intricate combination of attention mechanisms, MLP sub-blocks, skip connections, and normalization layers, makes them prone to fragility where minor alterations can drastically impact training efficiency and model trainability.
+However, the authors of this work have observed that the complexity of standard Transformer blocks, with their intricate combination of attention mechanisms, MLP sub-blocks, skip connections, and normalization layers, makes them prone to fragility.
+Even minor alterations can drastically impact training efficiency and model trainability.

-Addressing this challenge, our work simplifies the Transformer architecture without sacrificing performance.
-By applying principles from signal propagation theory and empirical analysis, we've successfully removed several components traditionally deemed essential, such as skip connections, certain projection parameters, sequential sub-block ordering, and normalization layers.
+In response to this challenge, the authors of this work have simplified the Transformer architecture without sacrificing performance.
+By applying principles from signal propagation theory and empirical analysis, they successfully removed several components traditionally deemed essential, such as skip connections, certain projection parameters, sequential sub-block ordering, and normalization layers.
 The result?
 A model that not only matches the standard Transformer's training speed and performance but does so with 15% faster training throughput and a 15% reduction in parameter count.

 ## install
 Create a conda environment using the provided environment configuration file.